Fatcatcreate/ishmonkey/README.md

 ```

-This is a local git clone, that functions with the standard functions of:
+This is a local git clone, that functions with the stndard functions of:

 - `case "add"          : cmd_add(args)`
 - `case "cat-file"     : cmd_cat_file(args)`